-Skiyente has lots of tradition.
 One of our most prestigious traditions is our King Winter Coronation and Dance.
-Each year, since 1956, we have honored an individual who has contributed significantly to the sport of skiing and to the mountain community during their lifetime.
-Historically, this honor was bestowed upon a man who was crowned “King Winter”.
-However, the tradition has been expanded to honor either a man or woman each year.
-We now have seven female King Winters.
+Each year since 1956, we honor an individual who contributed significantly to snow sports and the mountain community during their lifetime.
+Originally, this honor was bestowed upon a man who was crowned King Winter.
+However, the tradition was modernized and now honors any gender.

 Other traditional activities include our annual Membership Drive, Fireside Holiday Party, Masters Mania, Maryanne Cup, Thank You Night, Spring Fling and Summer Function.
 We also gather each spring and fall for highway cleanup on a section of Highway 35 near Mt Hood Meadows.
 We've also held a Family and Friends Ski Trip on many years.

 We support many community causes and charities, usually focused on women’s causes or our mountain: Susan G. Komen Foundation, Hope on the Slope, Relay for Life, Cancer Ski-out, Mt.
 Hood Ski Patrol, Mt.
 Hood Cultural Center and Museum, several local women’s and children’s shelters, Portland Mountain Rescue, and the Erin Nicole Scholarship Fund.